archmaester/Differential-Augmentation/README.md

-# Differential-Augmentation for Object Detection
+# Simple Differential-Augmentation for Object Detection